darshita062/My-Portfolio/README.md

 1. Users navigate through sections like About, Skills, and Projects.
 2. A responsive navbar adapts to all screen sizes with a mobile menu.
-3. The contact form uses an email-sending API (like EmailJS) to deliver user queries directly to your inbox.
+3. The contact form uses an email-sending API (like Web3forms) to deliver user queries directly to your inbox.

 ---